Careers Advice Tutors

 How do I choose the right career for me?

 Firstly, it is important to remember that when it comes to careers, there are no right or wrong answers for you.
 While in the past individuals were expected to commit to a particular career until they retired, in today’s world you have the luxury of being able to move between careers as much as you like.
 Moreover, there are so many career options out there that there are likely multiple different jobs and different industries that would suit you.
 With this in mind, it is worth considering what is important to you.
+Our careers advice tutors can help you guide your career goals.
 Some questions you might ask yourself to help narrow down your options could include:

 - What skills do I possess, and what types of careers might put these to use?

 - What are my main interests?
 Are these interests something I could develop in a particular kind of job?

 - What accomplishments do I have already?
 Is there a pattern in the kinds of work experience/volunteering/academic achievements I possess that might indicate an industry I might like to work in?